-As mobile is the main source of traffic for MTV News, we started testing a variety of solutions for the News Hub Promoted Posts via the mobile site.
-After conducting multiple A/B tests with designs that had the headline moved, carousels, blended content, and labeled flags, our tests proved that the easiest scanability for our users was moving the headline off of the image.
+We started our first round of design solutions for the News Hub Promoted Posts via the mobile site (our largest source of traffic.)
+After conducting A/B tests with designs that had 1) the headline moved, 2) carousels, 3) blended content, and 4) labeled flags, our tests proved that the easiest scanability for our users was moving the headline off of the image.

 The original design placed the news headline directly on top of the article photo.
 Since the majority of the articles feature images of people's faces, these headlines were covering people's recognizeable features like eyes and mouth making it diffucult to recognize the person.
 Our users were being forced to read the headlines for information instead of being able to quickly scan images to find news relevant to their interests.
 By rearranging the content to keep the headline large and prominent while still connected to the featured image, and without covering the eyes of faces, the click-through rate of featured posts drastically increased, driving more traffic to the promoted posts.